 Will Ash, director of security for the U.S. public sector at Cisco Systems, says that modern security “needs to focus on architectural end-to-end network protection; from the data center, to the growing number of endpoint devices and sensors that are being connected, all the way in to the cloud.”

 Ash advises that “keeping security analysts, teams, and the architectural components themselves updated on the latest threat intelligence, event information, context and policy is extremely important.”

 “In addition to an automated architecture, agencies will benefit from real-time monitoring capabilities to understand network activities and identify anomalous user behavior, greatly reducing threats such as an insider with a flash drive whose intentions could pose a security risk,” Ash says.

 2. Change BIOS Settings

-Brien Posey, a Microsoft Most Valuable Professional for his work with Windows 2000 Server and IIS, notes that a common technique for preventing use of USB storage devices is to “disable the workstation's USB ports at the BIOS level.”
+Brien Posey, a Microsoft Most Valuable Professional for his work with Windows 2000 Server and IIS, notes that a common technique for preventing use of USB storage devices is to “disable USB ports at the BIOS level.”

 BIOS (Basic Input Output System) contains the settings responsible for controlling the basic functions of a computer.

 The website LockerGnome notes that administrators can change the BIOS settings for each workstation and then assign passwords to the BIOS settings “to prevent non-admins from modifying them.”

 Posey notes that this approach can have some pitfalls.
 “First, not all systems offer the option of disabling USB ports,” he notes.
 “The other drawback is that disabling USB ports is an all-or-nothing proposition.
 If you disable a system's USB ports, you will prevent unauthorized use of USB storage devices, but at the same time you will also prevent them from using legitimate USB-based keyboards, mice or printers.”